Struggling with creating a 2 year old bedtime? Learn what time your child should sleep, schedules to try, and transitioning to bedtime.

-So, if she tends to throw excuses about going to bed, or drags the process longer than needed, use a timer to track your bedtime routine.
+If she tends to throw excuses about going to bed or drags the process longer than needed, use a timer to track your bedtime routine.
 Maybe that’s setting 20 minutes of coloring and painting before it’s time to take a bath.
-Or perhaps she gets five minutes to tinker with her toys before it’s lights out.
+Or she gets five minutes to tinker with her toys before it’s lights out.

 6. Give your child choices about bedtime

 Being told what to do 90% of the time can take a toll on even the most patient child.
 And considering how many directions kids get around bedtime, it’s easy to see why many of them put up a fight or drag their feet.